KungumapriyaaMKP/InfosysSpringboard/README.md

 guys i ran the streamlit but the issue is the datset language is different when we show output we will have no proof to say that it is true or false , like it can be proven from the dataset but logically speaking that doesnt make sense , whats your opinion on this , else we will proceed with this , and is the ppt ready else ill do the ppt because im out of station i am unable do the streamlit one due to internet connectivity, hope you guys reply asap

 Isha this side: Guys we had to store the relation extraction as triples and display it in streamlit.
-Kungapriya, i will do the streamlit part if u can't.
+Kungumapriya, i will do the streamlit part if u can't.
 Will u do the ppt then?
-Kungapriya, if possible prepare the ppt and upload it.
+Kungumapriya, if possible prepare the ppt and upload it.
 I will add the streamlit output result pictures in it by evening.